Joshua Ilustre

-Biography
+Early life and education

 Joshua Ilustre was born in Tamuning, Guam on January 23, 1994.
 Ilustre graduated from George Washington High School.
 In high school he participated in the Oceania Championships, the Micronesia Area Championships, Hong Kong Intercity Athletics Championships and the Mountain Pacific Sports Federation Indoor Track and Field Championships.

 He was accepted for academic merit to University of Portland, and made the track team while a sophomore as a walk-on.
 He graduated with a bachelor's degree in biology.

+Career

 2016 Summer Olympics

 Ilustre was notified he would be participating in the Olympics in July 2016 by Guam Track & Field Association President Marissa Peroy.
 Guam had received two universality slots—one male and one female—for athletics.

 Ilustre ran in the fourth heat of the 800 metres in Rio.
 An hour after the race he learned that he had been disqualified for a lane violation.
 His coach Derek Mandell submitted an appeal, but after a 12 hour wait learned it was unsuccessful.
 Mandell believed that video evidence showed the infraction was unclear, but a panel of judges upheld the decision.
 He finished with a time of 1:58, and his personal best was 2:01, however due to the disqualification his personal record stayed at 2:01.
 Since Ilustre finished last in his heat, there would have been no change in circumstances had he not been disqualified, and he wanted his personal record to count.